Mistakes are not a failure. It’s a learning tool.

 Profitable traders make mistakes and learn from them.
 And don’t repeat the same mistake to lose money.

-If you enjoyed reading this, please make sure to share it on Facebook or send it to others who may be of interested and give it a like.
+If you enjoyed reading this, please make sure to share it on Facebook or send it to others who may be interested and give it a like.